French wines from Bordeaux, Bourgogne and beyond, producer by producer

 Frequently asked questions

-How do I order French wines on Free Grape Society?
+How do I order wine directly from a French producer on Free Grape Society?

 What happens if a bottle arrives broken or doesn't taste right?

-Send a photo to FGS customer support within 7 days of delivery.
+Send a photo to Free Grape Society customer support within 7 days of delivery.
 We will arrange a replacement or a refund.
-Because wines ship directly from the producer, quality issues are handled with the producer's involvement.
-Shared responsibility for quality is built into how FGS works.
+Because producers ship directly, quality issues are handled with the producer's direct involvement.
+Shared responsibility is built into how FGS works.

 Which French wine expert can recommend something for me?